shankarsonar73/TEAM-BrahmaByte/README.md

 ## Team BrahmaByte

 # ✨SOVITE
-A Webbased social media platform built on the Tezos blockchain.SOVITE aims to make an interactive social media platform designed specifically for use within a campus environment,using the power of blockchain.
+A Webbased social media platform built MERN and integrated with Tezos blockchain.
+SOVITE aims to make an interactive social media platform designed specifically for use within a campus environment,using the power of blockchain.

-_Built during the HackFusion Hackathon organised in SGGS Nanded by SWAG Community.
+Built during the HackFusion Hackathon organised in SGGS Nanded by SWAG Community (HackFusion).

-Please note that as this was a 36 hour hackathon.
+### Please note that as this was a 36 hour hackathon.

 <br />

 ## 🔗Relevant Links